Allrthur/GreenTrainerBR/README.md

-# Towards Green AI in Fine-tuning Large Language Models via Adaptive Backpropagation
+# Towards Golden Green AI

 ## Introduction
-This is the official code repository for the paper ["Towards Green AI in Fine-tuning Large Language Models via Adaptive Backpropagation"](https://arxiv.org/abs/2309.13192).
-GreenTrainer adaptively selects the trainable tensors for backpropagation, to achieve user-specified finetuning FLOPs reduction while retaining accuracy.
-GreenTrainer is an extension to LLMs from our previous work [ElasticTrainer](https://github.com/pittisl/ElasticTrainer).
+This is an exploration of the technique proposed in ["Towards Green AI in Fine-tuning Large Language Models via Adaptive Backpropagation"](https://arxiv.org/abs/2309.13192) while fine tuning brazilian portuguese generative models.

 ## Requirements
 All the experiments are run on Lambda Cloud Instances.
 To install all the dependencies, run the following command